Reactive-Extensions/RxJS/doc/observable.md

 ### <a id="any"></a>`Rx.Observable.prototype.any([predicate], [thisArg])`
 <a href="#any">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/rx.aggregates.js#L144-L157 "View in source") [&#x24C9;][1]

 Determines whether any element of an observable sequence satisfies a condition if present, else if any items are in the sequence.
+There is an alias to this function called `some`.

 #### Arguments
 1. `[predicate]` *(Function)*: A function to test each element for a condition.